The ISOCM Board

 Finland

 Tuuli Lukkala is a doctoral researcher at the University of Eastern Finland (UEF), Joensuu.
 She studies the soundscapes of Orthodox worship in Finland and the experiences of participants.
 In connection with the ethnographic fieldwork for this research, she has initiated an audio archive project for recording contemporary liturgical practice in the Orthodox Church of Finland.
-She has taught liturgical singing for students of Orthodox church music at the UEF.
+She also teaches at the School of Theology at the UEF (liturgical rubrics, liturgical singing, sound and silence in liturgical spaces, qualitative research methods).

 She has studied Orthodox church music (Master of Theology 2015, University of Eastern Finland) and folk music (Joensuu Conservatory 2013), as well as ecology and environmental management (Master of Science 2010, University of Jyväskylä, Finland).